OECD: Accession talks terminated

 In May 2007, the OECD decided to open accession negotiations with Russia.
 In March 2014, the OECD halted membership talks in response to Russia's role in that year's Crimean annexation and continuous human and civil rights abuses.
 On 25 February 2022, the OECD terminated the accession process with Russia after it invaded Ukraine.

 In March 2022, Belarus was suspended from any participation in the OECD.

 Budget

 The OECD operates on a two-year budget determined by member countries, with annual revenues over €900 million during the most recent reporting period (2023–2024).

-Totalling an estimated 229.9m EUR in 2024, assessed contributions to the "Part I Budget" is largest single source of revenue for the OECD and these contributions are based on both the number of OECD members and the proportional size of their national economies.
+Totalling an estimated €229.9 million in 2024, assessed contributions to the "Part I Budget" are the largest single source of revenue for the OECD and these contributions are based on both the number of OECD members and the proportional size of their national economies.